 Story in Video Games part 4 - Harbingers of Brilliance

 Welcome back to my extended analysis of storytelling and fiction in video games.
-In previous entries, I've discussed a general purpose to having story in video games, how games have been able to implement simple stories without harming their overall quality, and how other games bit off more of their poor stories than they could chew and suffered for it.
+In previous entries, I've discussed the general purpose of having stories in video games, how games have been able to implement simple stories without harming their overall quality, and how other games bit off more of their poor stories than they could chew and suffered for it.
 Today, I'd like to discuss the gems of the games industry that managed to tell lengthy, involving, and interesting stories using straightforward, but solid story-telling methods.

 Harbingers of Brilliance